The Best Live Vocal Mic for Professional Singing 2024

 Max SPL (Sound Pressure Level)

-This indicates the maximum volume, measured in decibels (dB) you can expose a mic to before it starts having problems like distortion.
-Very few people can sing loud enough to ever worry about this, but if you're also going to use your mic on amplifiers or loud instruments like drums, then you should opt for a mic with a high Max SPL.
-If you're unsure how loud something is then you can measure that with an SPL meter - I have an app on my phone that does that which is accurate enough for this purpose, alternatively you can buy hardware SPL Meters (link to Sweetwater) which tend to be more accurate.
-Speaking sound pressure level, our ears aren't meant to handle too much of them, hence the need for Ear Plugs in very loud stages and venues.
+This indicates the maximum volume, measured in decibels (dB), to which you can expose a mic before it starts having problems like distortion.
+Very few people can sing loud enough to ever worry about this.
+So this isn’t much of a consideration when looking for the best microphone for singing live.
+But if you’re also going to use your mic on amplifiers or loud sound sources like drums, then you should opt for a mic with a high Max SPL.
+If you’re unsure how loud something is then you can measure that with an SPL meter – I have an app on my phone that does that which is accurate enough for this purpose, alternatively you can buy hardware SPL Meters (link to Sweetwater) which tend to be more accurate.
+Regarding the different sound pressure levels, our ears aren’t meant to handle too high SPL, hence the need for Ear Plugs in very loud stages and venues.

 Applications

-This gear guide is primarily focused on microphones for singing live.
-Some good live vocal mics can also be used for other applications such as recording or miking some kinds of instruments and/or amplifiers.
-Typically a good live condenser microphone will also serve you well for recording vocals or even acoustic guitar (see our acoustic guitar mic recommendations here).
-Good dynamic mics will sometimes work well for miking amplifiers both live and for recording.
+This gear guide is primarily focused on the best live microphone options.
+Some good live vocal mics can also be used for other applications, such as recording or mimicking some kinds of instruments and/or amplifiers.
+Typically, a good live condenser microphone will also serve you well for recording vocals or even acoustic guitar (see our acoustic guitar mic recommendations here).
+Good dynamic mics will sometimes work well for miking amplifiers, both live and for recording.
 If you also like to record at home, getting a versatile mic that can serve multiple applications will allow you to get more bang for your buck.
+It’s also advisable to get a good pop filter for clean recording.

 Power Source – Phantom Power

-Dynamic microphones usually don't require any power to work but Condenser mics do.
-Some of them take batteries and others need phantom power.
+Many of the best live vocal microphones are dynamic mics.
+Dynamic microphones usually don’t require any power to work, but Condenser microphones do.
+Some of them take batteries, and others need phantom power.
 Most live mixing desks these days do provide phantom power, but not all do.
-If your mic requires phantom power and your mixing desk doesn't provide it then you'll need to get a mic preamp or a vocal effects processor to provide the power.
+If your mic requires phantom power and your mixing desk doesn’t provide it then you’ll need to get a mic preamp or a vocal effects processor to provide the power.
 Vocal processors also give you access to different Vocal Effects, including formant shift and Vocoder.

 Best Handheld Vocal Mic Selection Methodology

-This is such a huge category, and so competitive, that we ended up with 79 microphones on our 'short-list' to produce ratings for.
-We collated over 58,900 product ratings, reviews and forum discussions which we fed into the Gearank Algorithm to produce the rating scores out of 100 that you see above - that's a 20.2% increase in rating sources over the previous edition.
+This is such a huge category and so competitive that we ended up with 83 microphones on our best live vocal mic shortlist.
+We collated over 76,100 product ratings, reviews, and forum discussions, which we fed into the Gearank Algorithm to produce the rating scores out of 100 that you see above.

-Finally, we selected the highest rated mic in each of the price brackets above to recommend.
-For more information about our methods see How Gearank Works.
+Finally, we selected the mic with the highest rating in each of the price brackets above to recommend.
+For more information about our methods, see How Gearank Works.

 About the Author and Contributors